nbrown02/FlowViz-Jira/README.md

 ![alt text](https://raw.githubusercontent.com/nbrown02/FlowViz-Jira/main/Screenshots/Login2.png)

-* Once signed in hit 'Load' and wait for your charts to populate!
+* Then hit 'Connect' and wait for the data and charts to load!

 ### What do these charts mean?
 How can I learn more?
 There is a [FlowViz Fundamentals course now available](https://flowviz.thinkific.com/courses/fundamentals) - use the code LAUNCH20 for a 20% discount